|Keith's Ham Radio||

 "on-air" just prior to the station’s midnight

 sign-off.
-Needless to say, by that time, I was hooked on the magic of
+Needless to say, by that time, I was absolutely hooked on the magic of

 That experience led to

-work at the University of New Hampshire’s student station (WUNH-FM)
+work in the late 1960s and early 1970s at the University of New Hampshire’s student station (WUNH-FM)

 with later on-air stints (mostly weekends) at various commercial

-stations in New England such as WHAV-FM in Haverhill,
+stations in New England.
+Those stations included WHAV-FM in Haverhill,

-Massachusetts and WDNH-FM in Dover, NH.
+Massachusetts and WDNH-FM in Dover, New Hampshire.
 During my

 (university-year) Summers visiting my grandparents in Florida, I

-also did evening gigs at WSTU-AM in Stuart, Florida.
+also did an evening gig at WSTU-AM in Stuart, Florida.

 My Work With